-To be honest, the idea of a 3D printable wind sensor (in technical jargon “anemometer”) has been floating around in my head for a long time.
+To be honest, the idea of a 3D printable wind sensor ("anemometer" in technical jargon) has been floating around in my head for quite a long time.

-Initially I could have used it as a wind sensor for one of my weather stations.
-At that time I had an FDM 3D printer available and also a few first ideas for a printable design.
+Initially, I could have used it as a wind sensor for one of my weather stations.
+At the time, I had an FDM 3D printer at my disposal and a few initial ideas for a printable design.

-I then printed out the design shown on the left and tested it.
+I then printed out and tested the design shown on the left.

 Unfortunately, this design never made it past the prototype phase.
 The limitations of the FDM printing process were somewhat problematic here.
-Especially when printing overhanging structures, the tolerances were often so bad that the parts didn't fit together properly.
+Especially when printing overhanging structures, the tooling was often so poor that the parts did not fit together properly.

-So I put the project on hold again.
-But when I started developing the second version of a 3D printable wnd turbine, the topic of an anemometer came back to my desk.
+So I put the project on hold again for the time being.
+But when I started developing the second version of a 3D printable wind turbine the topic of an anemometer came back to my desk.
 This time I wanted to build a wind turbine with electronic wind tracking.
-That means WinDIY_2 (that's the name of the wind turbine) should not get a wind vane, which automatically aligns the nacelle to the wind.
+This means that WinDIY_2 (the name of the wind turbine) should not have a wind vane that automatically aligns the nacelle with the wind.
 Instead, the nacelle should be turned into the wind via a servomotor.
-In order for this to work, the electronics must of course know the current wind direction.
+For this to work, the electronics must of course know the current wind direction.
 Of course, this only works if the electronics are able to measure the current wind direction.
-You probably already know where this is going: This is how the idea was born (again) to design a 3D printable anemometer.
+You probably already know where this is going: So the idea was born (again) to design a 3D printable anemometer.

-At this time my "machine park" had already grown a bit.
-In addition to my FDM printer, I could now also use an SLA printer.
-The practical thing about this is that with SLA printers you can also print overhanging structures very well and generally in a much higher resolution than with FDM printers.
-From the production side, almost all concerns were resolved. 🙂
+At this point, my "machine park" had already grown somewhat.
+In addition to my FDM printer, I was now also able to use an SLA printer.
+The practical thing about this is that you can also print overhanging structures very well with SLA printers and generally in a much higher resolution than with FDM printers.
+So from the production side, almost all concerns were dispelled 🙂

-For integration into WinDIY_2, the anemometer should be mounted on a small boom on the nacelle of the wind turbine.
+For integration into WinDIY_2, the anemometer should be mounted on a small bracket on the nacelle of the wind turbine.

-The first draft still looked like shown in the photo.
-A bit "plump" and still with a detachable tip.
+The first design still looked like the one shown in the photo.
+A little "chunky" and still with a removable tip.

-All in all unfortunately still a bit too big for the design of WinDIY_2.
-So I went back to the desk.
+Unfortunately still a little too big for the design of WinDIY_2.
+So it went back to the desk.

-After a few more drafts, the design shown on the left eventually came out.
+After a few more drafts, the design shown on the left eventually emerged.

 A very compact anemometer with the following data: